 - 1. You must request the transfer of previous credit earned and/or the desire to take a challenge examination (for degree programs only) by notifying the Admissions Department upon enrollment but no later than the end of the first week of your term or module. - 2.
 You must provide official transcripts (course descriptions and/or syllabi, if requested) from the college/university where the previous training occurred by the end of the first week of your term or module.
 Unofficial transcripts may be evaluated for potential transfer credit; however, students must sit in all classes for the program until the college receives the official transcripts and processes/awards transfer credit. - 3.
 Official transcripts received after the first week of the first term or module will only be evaluated for subsequent terms or modules (excluding those receiving Veterans benefits).
-Those wishing to take a challenge examination (for degree programs only) after the first week of the first term will only be evaluated for subsequent terms.

-- 4. Official transcripts received after the fifth week of the first term or module will not be considered for transfer credit.
+Those wishing to take a challenge examination (for degree programs only) after the first week of the first term will only be evaluated for subsequent terms. - 4.
+Official transcripts received after the fifth week of the first term or module will not be considered for transfer credit.
 Challenge examinations requested after the fifth week of the first term/semester will not be considered (for degree programs only). - 5.
 Credits transferred in to fulfill course requirements must be graded at 2.0 (C) or higher. - 6.
 Credits transferred in to fulfill course requirements must be no more than seven (7) years old (excluding those receiving Veterans benefits); unless otherwise approved by the Director of Education. - 7.
-Transfer credit maximums apply as follows: - 25% for non-degree term programs - 30% for module programs - 8.
+Transfer credit maximums apply as follows: - 25% for non-degree term programs - 25% for degree programs

+- 30% for module programs - At least one academic year of credit toward any degree, most of it near the end, shall represent teaching or direct evaluation by faculty members employed by the school. - 8.
 Transfer credit maximums as stated above do not apply to those transferring from Pioneer Pacific College (PPC).
 Due to their closure, IOT obtained authorization to waive maximums from the Accrediting Council of Continuing Education & Training (ACCET) to allow students to complete their original program of study.
 Therefore, maximums have been waived for Practical Nursing, Medical Assistant, and/or Medical Office Administration PPC students.